 Read the Signs

 You should also learn how to tell if your pet has hurt its paws.
 If your dog shows the following symptoms, then they may have burned the pads of their feet.
 You may notice them limping, or avoiding walking and other forms of physical activity that they previously enjoyed.
-You may also see them licking or chewing at their feet.
+You may also see them licking or chewing at their paws.
 To know if your dog has burnt its paw you could also look for visible damage, inflammation and blisters, as well as signs of discoloration – burnt paws are darker than usual.
 If you notice any of these, take immediate action.

 Treat Burns as Soon as Possible